Endava-Sofia/fe-code-guidelines/guidelines/react.md

 useUserData.js, useFetch.ts
 ```

-### Component File Names and Component Names Should Use PascalCase
+### Component file names and component names should use pascalCase

 ```jsx
 // ❌ Wrong use of camelCase and snake_case